sgminer-dev/sgminer/README.md

  socks4a: socks4a proxy
  socks5h: socks5 proxy using a hostname

-If you compile cgminer with a version of CURL before 7.19.4 then some of the above will not be available.
+If you compile sgminer with a version of CURL before 7.19.4 then some of the above will not be available.
 All are available since CURL version 7.19.4.

-If you specify the --socks-proxy option to cgminer, it will only be applied to all pools that don't specify their own proxy setting like above.
+If you specify the --socks-proxy option to sgminer, it will only be applied to all pools that don't specify their own proxy setting like above.

-For more advanced usage , run `cgminer --help`.
+For more advanced usage , run `sgminer --help`.

 See `doc/GPU` for more information regarding GPU mining and `doc/SCRYPT` for more information regarding Scrypt mining.